MD2Korg/software.md2k.org/content/howto/mPerf/phone-setupS8v.md

 2) Select the type of account (Corporate, Gmail, AOL, etc.) you wish to set up.

-3) Enter your email address and password in the blank fields , then tap *Sign In*.
+3) Enter your email address and password in the blank fields, then tap *Sign In*.

 <img src="/img/howto/mPerf/enterEmail.png">